 Two roller machines do however suffer from the limitation of most conventional tribometers in that one side of the contact is not continuously replaced with fresh material.
-This problem can be addressed with a perhaps less conventional indexing two roller machine design.
+This problem can be addressed with a perhaps less conventional indexing two roller or roller on drum machine.